Techteja6/streak-keeper/README.md

 # streak-keeper
-# count the contribtions for this momth
+# count the contribution for this momth